 Has this happened to you?

-So what can you do?
 I mean, short of standing up and mimicking the woman from this commercial, what can you do?

-Avoiding gaslighting at IEP meetings
+Avoiding Gaslighting at IEP Meetings

 - Go in prepared.
 You know what your sticking points are going to be.
 So have your data ready.
 If you are going to ask for an IEE, have that section printed off from IDEA.
 If you are debating ESY, print that off and bring it.

 - Ask them to prove to you their point.
-For example, I could not find anything about the IEE thing for the meeting I have on Monday.
-So I told mom to email them: Please show us where it says that IEE evaluators must never have met the child before.
+For example, I could not find anything about the IEE thing for the meeting I had on Monday.
+So I told the mom to email them: Please show us where it says that IEE evaluators must never have met the child before.
 Put the onus on them.

 - Try to remain confident.
 This is why the IEP process must be a year-long process and ongoing.
 If you throw together a bunch of information the night before, you’re more likely to doubt yourself and fall for this.

 - Allow people to save face.
 They may genuinely not know.
 Be polite in calling them out on this.
-This is about getting your child what they need, not getting staff in a “gotcha.”
+This is about getting your child what they need, not getting staff in a “gotcha.

-- Get a second opinion from an advocate, in our group, or do more research when you get home.
+- Get a second opinion from an advocate in our group, or do more research when you get home.